-What Is Polymarket: A Beginner’s Guide to Trading Decentralized Prediction Markets
+What Is Polymarket: How the Decentralized Prediction Market Works

-This guide explains Polymarket’s mechanics, pricing logic, fees, and key risks—while also outlining how to use Bitget Wallet as a self-custody solution to access Web3 apps like Polymarket and manage stablecoins securely!
+This guide explains Polymarket’s mechanics, pricing logic, fees, and key risks—while also outlining how to use Bitget Wallet as a self-custody solution to access Polymarket and manage stablecoins securely!

 What is Polymarket?